Architecture of Washington, D.C.: Federal

 Federal architecture traces its roots to the Federalist Era of American history.
 With the oldest examples of Federal architecture being constructed in the 18th century, this architectural style is found mostly in the oldest neighborhoods in the city, such as Georgetown and Lafayette Square.
 Federal architecture is defined by plain surfaces and facades with a limited use of pilasters.
 Some federal-style building combine the simple brick-based Georgian architecture with elements of classical design, such as columns and pediments.
 Most, however, lack these classically inspired elements and are simpler in design.

 Examples of Federal buildings in the city include the Cutts-Madison House on Lafayette Square, the Blair House on Lafayette Square, the City Tavern in Georgetown, Dumbarton Oaks in Georgetown, the Thomas Law House on the Southwest Waterfront, St. John's Episcopal Church off Lafayette Square, the Benjamin Ogle Tayloe House on Lafayette Square, the Octagon House in Foggy Bottom, the Petersen House located Downtown, and the Mary E. Surratt Boarding House in Chinatown.

 Victorian

-Victorian residential architecture is present and recognizable in many of D.C.'s neighborhoods, most notably Capitol Hill, Columbia Heights, Dupont Circle, and Adams Morgan.
+Victorian residential architecture is present and recognizable in many of D.C.'s neighborhoods, most notably Capitol Hill, Columbia Heights, Dupont Circle, Shaw, LeDroit Park, and Adams Morgan.
 Built during the mid- to late-19th century, these structures are characterized as being tall, narrow, and often brightly painted rowhouses, with a turreted, spired, or conical roof and an English basement.
 The Queen Anne style, which is an architectural design within the wider Victorian style, is extremely common in these and other neighborhoods in the city.
 Common features of Queen Anne architecture include colorful and asymmetric façades, overhanging eaves, dentils, and oriel or bay windows.

+Tudor Revival

+Tudor Revival architecture is an architectural style inspired by original Tudor architecture, which was popular during the Tudor period in Great Britain, between 1485 and 1603.
+Common attributes of this architectural style include timber framing, millioned windows, jettied floors, and sometimes thatched roofs.

+This style of architecture is popular in some residential neighborhoods in Washington, most notably Georgetown, Foxhall Village, Kalorama, and Mount Pleasant.